autonome/feed-to-tweet/README.md

 # Options

 * `feeds`: Array of feed objects.
 See example above.
 Formatter is optional.
-* `twitterCfg`: Object with Twitter keys and tokens.
+* `twitterConfig`: Object with Twitter keys and tokens.
 See example above.
 * `keywords`: Array of strings.
-Only items matching those strings in their title will be tweeted.
+Only items with titles matching these are tweeted.
 * `checkIntervalMins`: Checks feeds every X minutes (default 60)
 * `tweetIntervalSecs`: Waits X seconds between posts to reduce flooding (default 10)

 # Evaluation Method

-The script checks the feed item's pubDate property, and if the difference between it and the current time is less than the interval you specified, the item will be Tweeted.
+The script checks the feed item's pubDate property, and if the difference between it and the current time is less than the checkIntervalMins value you specified, the item will be Tweeted.

 There's a risk of double-tweets or missed-tweets if you stop and restart the script, but under normal conditions this method works good enough.